 Who loves a garden still his Eden keeps,

 Perennial pleasures plants, and wholesome harvest reaps.

 - Amos Bronson Alcott (1799-1888)

 The Eden Keepers gather once a month to maintain the "organized chaos" of our lush and beautiful historic churchyard.
 (We often hear from tourists passing through, “My, you certainly have a big job ahead of you!”)
 We do have differing opinions about what to leave and what to trim, but we lean towards natural and overgrown.
-We like to incorporate native plants whenever possible, and do not use pesticides or fertilizers.
 All are welcome and no gardening experience is required – simply a love of plants and an appreciation of this wonderful green space we share with our UU forbears.

-We meet for a work party in the churchyard the first Saturday of every month from 9 am to 12 noon, followed by a potluck lunch in Gage Hall.
-No gardening experience is required – please join us!
-For more information, please contact Laura Moses at 364-1976 or email@example.com, or any of the committee members.
+We meet for a work party in the churchyard the first Saturday of every month from 9 am to 12 noon (8 to 11 in summer), followed by a potluck lunch in Gage Hall.
+Please join us!
+For more information, please contact Laura Moses at 364-1976 or firstname.lastname@example.org, or any of the committee members.